takara-ai/Website/env/content/open source/prompt-engineering/brackets-in-ai-prompts.md

 ## The Core Purpose of Brackets in AI Prompts

 Brackets in AI prompts are a form of prompt engineering used to direct the model's attention to specific elements.
-This technique, commonly applied in diffusion models like **Stable Diffusion** developed by **Stability AI**[^1], helps users emphasize or de-emphasize different aspects of the generated image.
+This technique, commonly applied in diffusion models like **Stable Diffusion** developed by **Stability AI**[^1], helps users emphasise or de-emphasise different aspects of the generated image.

 ### How It Works: The Technical Details